-NOAA-WP-17 discussed a final transition for the LRIT on a GOES I-M spacecraft.
-The full LRIT service, on the GOESwest spacecraft, commenced October 03, 2005.
-LRIT broadcast is operational on both GOES-east and GOES-west spacecrafts.
-NOAA will no longer support WEFAX operations through it environmental satellites.
-Our current planning will focus on improving data dissemination in the future and providing low cost system to acquire the NOAA broadcasts.
+NOAA-WP-21 provides the status of the Low Rate Information Transmission (LRIT) on the GOES I-M spacecraft.
+As of October 03, 2005, LRIT broadcast is operational on both GOES-east and GOES-west spacecrafts.
+NOAA continues to work with users and vendors to resolve anomalies in the LRIT broadcast and assess the quality and reliability of the service.
+Our current planning will focus on improving data dissemination in the future and providing low cost systems to acquire the NOAA broadcasts.
+Improvements in the service include additional in-situ observations and more hydrometeorological information.